-- Edit info on source strings [Administration, Edit source]
+- Edit source string info [Administration, Edit source]

-- Add new string [Administration] Ignore failing check [Administration, Edit source, Power user, Review strings, Translate] Edit strings [Administration, Edit source, Power user, Review strings, Translate] Review strings [Administration, Review strings] Edit string when suggestions are enforced [Administration, Review strings] Edit source strings [Administration, Edit source, Power user]
+- Add new strings [Administration] Ignore failing checks [Administration, Edit source, Power user, Review strings, Translate] Edit strings [Administration, Edit source, Power user, Review strings, Translate] Review strings [Administration, Review strings] Edit string when suggestions are enforced [Administration, Review strings] Edit source strings [Administration, Edit source, Power user]

-- Accept suggestion [Administration, Edit source, Power user, Review strings, Translate] Add suggestion [Add suggestion, Administration, Edit source, Power user, Review strings, Translate] Delete suggestion [Administration] Vote suggestion [Administration, Edit source, Power user, Review strings, Translate]
+- Accept suggestions [Administration, Edit source, Power user, Review strings, Translate] Add suggestions [Add suggestion, Administration, Edit source, Power user, Review strings, Translate] Delete suggestions [Administration] Vote on suggestions [Administration, Edit source, Power user, Review strings, Translate]

-- Start new translation [Administration, Manage languages, Power user] Perform automatic translation [Administration, Manage languages] Delete existing translation [Administration, Manage languages] Start new translation into more languages [Administration, Manage languages]
+- Start new translation [Administration, Manage languages, Power user] Perform automatic translation [Administration, Manage languages] Delete existing translations [Administration, Manage languages] Start translation into a new language [Administration, Manage languages]

-- Define author of translation upload [Administration] Overwrite existing strings with upload [Administration, Edit source, Power user, Review strings, Translate] Upload translation strings [Administration, Edit source, Power user, Review strings, Translate]
+- Define author of translation upload [Administration] Overwrite existing strings with an upload [Administration, Edit source, Power user, Review strings, Translate] Upload translation strings [Administration, Edit source, Power user, Review strings, Translate]

 - Access the internal repository [Access repository, Administration, Manage repository, Power user] Commit changes to the internal repository [Administration, Manage repository] Push change from the internal repository [Administration, Manage repository] Reset changes in the internal repository [Administration, Manage repository] View upstream repository location [Access repository, Administration, Manage repository, Power user] Update the internal repository [Administration, Manage repository]

 List of groups¶

-The following groups are created on installation (or after executing
+The following groups are created upon installation (or after executing

 Defines permissions for non authenticated users.

 This group contains only anonymous users (see

-You can remove roles from this group to limit permissions for not authenticated users.
+You can remove roles from this group to limit permissions for non authenticated users.